 It wasn’t long before Argus Farm Stop started to realize the demand for their local food was extending far beyond just the average consumer walking into their store.
 On several occasions, local chefs would walk in and clear out the aisles purchasing produce for their restaurant.
 Local schools, and even churches became customers, and the success of Argus Farm Stop started to outgrow just a single location.

 Looking for a new way to service these customers, they decided to start a wholesale food hub!
 Since Argus Farm Stop already had great relationships with over 200 Michigan farmers, they started taking orders for wholesale clients for pickup in the store.
 For each delivery, the farmer would bring the products for the retail store, but also bring the pre-packaged products for wholesale clients who were coming to pick up.
-This was a great solution because it prevented the shelves from being cleared out by chefs, and allowed them to come in-store and pick up exactly what they ordered.
+This was a great solution - it prevented the shelves from being cleared out by chefs, and allowed them to come in-store and pick up exactly what they ordered.

 “Do you think we bit off more than we can chew?”